How to Get Rid of Rats in Your Home

 - Humane traps.
 These capture the rats alive, so you can release them in the wild at a later time.
-However, they’re not a good choice if you’re dealing with a large infestation.
+However, they’re not a good choice if you’re dealing with an excessive infestation.

 - Lethal traps.
 The most common are snap traps, which kill the rat instantly.
 They’re a very useful method and can help even if you’re dealing with a large infestation.

-- Poisonous baits.
+- Homemade rat poison.
 Rat poison is a very effective method and it also works faster than the other two.
-The difference in rat population is visible overnight.
+The difference in the rat population is visible overnight.